mashruf/mashruf/README.md

 📍 Based in Dhaka | 🛠 Passionate about testing, automation, and building reliable systems

  I'm a detail-oriented SQA Engineer with experience in manual and automated testing.
 I specialize in API, performance, and test automation using Postman, JMeter, and
  Cypress.
-With a Computer Science background from North South University, I bring knowledge of SDLC, Agile, and CI/CD.
-I’ve built and tested applications using Jira, Zephyr
- Scale, and GitHub, and I’m passionate about continuous learning and quality-driven development.
+With a Computer Science and Engineering background from North South University, I bring knowledge of SDLC, Agile, and CI/CD.
+I’ve built and tested applications using Jira, Zephyr Scale, and GitHub, and I’m passionate about continuous learning and quality-driven development.

 ---